sylhare/Type-on-Strap/_posts/2013-11-02-Tech-stuff-example.md

 {% include aligner.html images="mermaid-example.png" column=1 %}

-But you can also go with more complex features and diagrams from the [documentation](https://mermaid-js.github.io/mermaid/):
+You can also go with more complex features and diagrams from the [documentation](https://mermaid-js.github.io/mermaid/):

 <div class="mermaid">
 sequenceDiagram